CyrilleMesue/cyrillemesue.github.io/processor/from-zero-programming-to-ai.md

 To apply for financial aid for a Coursera course, follow the tutorial by clicking on [tutorial to apply for financial aid for a coursera course]().

 1.[Python 3 Programming Coursera Specialization by the University of Michigan](https://www.coursera.org/specializations/python-3-programming?).

+This was the first course I tooked on Coursera that made me fall in love with the platform.
+My love for online learning and the coursera platform started growing right from the first video within this course that I watched about the month of May 2020.
+I completed the first course in less than 2 weeks and I got a certificate of completion that motivated me to keep going until I completed the specialization.

+While searching for python courses on Coursera, you might come accross the specialization [Python for Everybody](https://www.coursera.org/specializations/python?specialization=python-3-programming), which is taken by over one million people.
+Well, this is also a good course that helps people check if they have an interest in python.
+You can start by taking it before moving to the python 3 programming specialization.
+Either way you start, you will still get to the gate way of success.

 ![image tooltip here](/images/python3.png)